github/libprojfs/README.md

 source code.

 Your best resource here is Microsoft's [own documentation][dotnet-ubuntu].
-You will need the [dotnet-github][.NET Core SDK], not just the Runtime, because you will be building the VFSForGit application as well as running it.
+You will need the [.NET Core SDK][dotnet-github], not just the Runtime, because you will be building the VFSForGit application as well as running it.

 Per Microsoft's [Preparing your Linux system for .NET Core][dotnet-linux]